Parliamentary style debate

-Parliamentary debate (also referred to as "parliamentary" or "parli") is an academic debate event.
-Many university-level institutions in English-speaking nations sponsor parliamentary debate teams.
-In addition the format is currently spreading to the high school level.
-Despite the name, the parli is not related to debate in governmental parliaments beyond formal speaker titles such as "Opposition Leader" and "Prime Minister".
+Parliamentary style debate, oftentimes colloquially referred to as just Parliamentary debate, is a formal framework for debate used in debating societies, academic debate events and competitive debate.
+It has its roots in parliamentary procedure and develops differently in different countries as a result.

+The style was first formalised in 19th century England.
+Procedural commentaries by members of parliament like John Hooker or William Hakewill or parliamentary clerks such as Henry Elsynge sr. and Henry Scobell recorded not just the rulebook but the manner of parliamentary debate.
+This manner was then expanded upon in the later commentaries of John Hatsell, Jeremy Bentham and Thomas Erskine May, which then spread the style of parliamentary debate throughout Europe and the world.

+Today, many organisations at the secondary and tertiary levels of education, such as schools, colleges or debate-clubs sponsor parliamentary debate teams.
+In the 1980s, global debating championships such as the World Universities Debating Championship and related formats were established, which all use variants of the parliamentary style of debate.

 British Parliamentary debate

 British Parliamentary debate is very widespread.
 It has also been adopted as the official style of the World Universities Debating Championship and the European Universities Debating Championship (at which the speakers are given only fifteen minutes' notice of the motion).
 Speeches are usually between five and seven minutes in duration.
 The debate consists of four teams of two speakers, sometimes called factions, with two teams on either side of the case.

 Because of the style's origins in British parliamentary procedure, the two sides are called the Government and the Opposition, while the speakers take their titles from those of their parliamentary equivalents (such as the opening Government speaker, called the Prime Minister).
 Furthermore, since this style is based on parliamentary debate, each faction is considered to be one of two parties in a coalition.
 They must therefore differentiate themselves from the other team on their side of the case in order to succeed in their own right.

 All speakers are expected to offer Points of Information (POIs) to their opponents.
 POIs are particularly important in British Parliamentary style, as it allows the first two teams to maintain their relevance during the course of the debate, and the last two teams to introduce their arguments early in the debate.
 The first and last minute of each speech is considered "protected time", during which no POI may be offered.

 Depending on the country, there are variations in speaking time, speaking order, and the number of speakers.
 For example, in New Zealand, both the leader of the Opposition and the Prime Minister offer a short summary as the last two speakers.